fnalways/terminus-docs/docs/manual/tutorials/comfyui-for-krita.md

+---
+description: Learn how to integrate ComfyUI with Krita for AI-powered digital art creation.
+Step-by-step guide to setting up and connecting ComfyUI in Olares with Krita for seamless creative workflows.
+---
 # AI art creation with ComfyUI and Krita
 Running ComfyUI locally on Olares gives you the flexibility of server-side AI processing, but making it work seamlessly with your creative tools requires additional steps.
 Instead of confining ComfyUI to a single device, Olares allows you to extend its functionality to other machines, enabling smooth integration with tools such as Krita for editing and refinement.